GoodBurger03/FoodTruckProject/README.md

 ### Description

-This is a project to make change for a customer based off the amount paid and cost of items purchased.
-It will count out each type of bill and coin returned to the customer.
+This is a project to make a Food Truck Rating app.
+It will allow the user to enter up to 5 food truck names, food types, and ratings.

 ### Topics and Technologies used
-* Conditionals (if/else)
-* Math
-* Scanner
-* Modulo
-* Scanner

 ### How to run